ankiboyz/AIUEngine/README.md

     KAFKA-BROKER-URLS : This is a list of urls in case it is a Kafka Cluster, in case needed for greater redundancy.

+Mongo DB privileges needed by the Mongo Connector user:
+1. Create collection
+2. Create Indexes
+3. Ability to run aggregation pipeline on the collection

+Some imp notes:
+Mongo DB 4.4 onwards $merge have been provided with the ability to merge records into the same collection its aggregating from.